-You can also hide an entire page of apps — and get rid of that page — at one blow if you want.
+You can also hide an entire page of apps — and get rid of that page — in one blow if you want.
 And since it’s really easy to also restore that same page, it’s a great way to hide groups of apps that you only use occasionally.

-- Tap and hold on an empty part of your screen until the apps begin to jiggle
+- Tap and hold on an empty part of your screen until the apps begin to jiggle.

-- Tap on the dots at the bottom of the screen
+- Tap on the dots at the bottom of the screen.

 - You’ll now be able to see small versions of all your screens (except the App Library and Today View).
-Beneath each visible screen is a checkmark; uncheck any screen you want to hide and tap “Done” in the upper right corner.
+Beneath each visible screen is a checkmark; uncheck any screen you want to hide and tap “Done” in the upper-right corner.